GT-Corp/myths-and-facts-about-programming/full-scope-developer.md

     Req: Spring's `@Cacheable`

--  Setup a Dockerfile script to run your app in docker
+-  Setup a Dockerfile script to run your app in docker.
+Or use buildpack plugin

 -  Setup static code analysis with local SonarQube instance.
 You can use docker to run SonarQube.
 Take care of SonarQube warnings.

--  Deploy your app in a cloud environment (eg Heroku, AWS, Azure)
+-  Deploy your app in a cloud environment (eg Heroku, AWS, Azure, Oracle).
+Use free tier resources.
+Oracle has "always-free" tier.

+- Write e2e test

 - ...

 ### Note: